MsMc24/G1/G1_miniproject1.md

 👨🏻‍🎓 Ss will be able to increase their ability to recognize (notice) and hear any mistakes in their scripts through multiple types of exposure.

-👨🏻‍🎓 Ss will be able to lower their affective filter.
+👨🏻‍🎓 Ss will be able to lower their affective filter and increase motivation in the language classroon.

 👨🏻‍🎓 Students will be exposed to technology and digital literacy at an early age.